franzbu/EnhancedSpaces.spoon/README.md

 ## Advanced Menu Features
-For advanced users it is possible to use modifier keys to unlock additional menu features.
-Below you can see the default modifiers and their functions; as usual you don't need to add these lines to your `init.lua` unless you want to make changes:
+It is possible to use modifier keys to access additional features.
+Below you can see the default modifiers and their functions; you don't need to add these lines to your `init.lua` unless you want to make changes:

 ``` lua
   -- menu: modifier keys to unlock additional features